Gluten Withdrawal Symptoms: List of Possibilities

 - Irritability: If you find yourself becoming irritable when you stop eating gluten, it’s probably because your brain is no longer getting the same stimulation.
 Gluten affects the brain in many ways including by stimulating exorphins, which make us calm.
 By eliminating gluten, you no longer feel the minor opioid effects, making you feel more irritable than usual.

 - Joint pain: Many people also report feeling intensified joint pain and body aches when they discontinue gluten.
-These aches and pains can be problematic in early stages, but should actually improve as you alter your diet to include healthy gluten-free foods.
+These aches and pains can be problematic in the early stages, but should actually improve as you alter your diet to include healthy gluten-free foods.
 Pain tolerance may be slightly decreased during early stages of withdrawal due to slight opioid alterations.

 - Lightheadedness: If you feel lightheaded, you are not alone.
 Some people experience dizziness accompanied by lightheadedness during the first few days they go without gluten.
 Within a week or two this symptom should improve significantly.